sebadob/rauthy/dev_notes.md

 - cleanup `DbPool` creation in `AppState`
 - remove the `sqlite` feature from `sqlx` to really make sure nothing has been forgotten

+#### Update for the Changelog

+- POST /clients does not return the created client anymore

 ## Documentation TODO

 - `HealthResponse` response has been changed with Hiqlite -> breaking change